 Marveled by the Ideas on How to Make Scented Candles at Home?

 Who isn’t marveled by candle scents?
 I’ve been on a scented candle making streak!
 It starts in the autumn for me when the temperatures begin to cool off, and I crave the coziness.

 - Homemade scented candles cost less than store-bought.

-- Go green by upcycling containers like glass yogurt jars or coffee mugs
+- You can also go green by upcycling containers such as glass yogurt jars or coffee mugs.

 - Did I mention homemade scented candles make great gifts for any occasion?

 - And you can make candles at home to match your decor and style from the container to the scent and even color.

 This post contains some affiliate links for your convenience; read the full disclosure policy.